DAILY DISCIPLINE #82

 Song of Solomon 4:12

-Day 13- The plants and trees in SS 4:13-14 have an emphasis upon color or fragrance.
+Day 13- The plants and trees in SS 4:13-14 have an emphasis on color and fragrance.
 Everything of beauty and fragrance lies in spiritual maturity.
 The Holy Spirit is a continual refreshing in the heart that is able to spill over to feed and refresh others which causes them to grow.

 Song of Solomon 4:15